Guide to Buying Ski Boots

 We strongly recomend supportive arch footbeds for most people, these provide increased performance and comfort.

 Plastic shells can be stretched, volume taken out or put in and footbeds custom moulded to get you the perfect fit.
 This why good fitting takes time, allow for approx 2-3 hours.
+Find out more about our boot fitting services here.

 Below is a brief introduction to the different types of boots.